 3.22 In theory, the school's Special Educational Needs Coordinator ("SENCo") should have been involved already.
 However Timpson found that there needed to be more consistency and made a recommendation to strengthen their effectiveness.
-In any event, the Working Party has concluded that any pupil without an EHC plan who is at risk of permanent exclusion on the basis of PDB should be assessed by an educational psychologist.
+The interest is any pupil without an EHC plan who is at risk of permanent exclusion on the basis of PDB should be assessed by an educational psychologist.
 If appropriate, based on the psychologist's assessment, the school should then request an EHC needs assessment.
 Such steps should be taken before the exclusion is finalised.
 This will not only assist schools to identify unmet needs, but also help them to demonstrate that they have discharged their Equality Act duties.